NH-hackers/cyg-phisher/README.md

 # cyg-phisher
-a phishing for cygwin users
+A phishing for cygwin users